 Divorce & Co-Parenting Mediation

-Family mediation, including divorce and/or co-parenting, is an out-of-court process whereby neutral facilitators, called mediators, help parties (you and your spouse/partner) resolve some or all their issues surrounding divorce/family reorganization in ways that are mutually acceptable.
+Family mediation, including divorce and/or co-parenting, is an out-of-court process whereby neutral mediators help you and your spouse/partner resolve some or all the issues surrounding divorce/family reorganization in ways that are mutually acceptable.
 Mediators do not provide legal advice.

-At Six Rivers Dispute Resolution Center, we practice facilitative mediation.
-This means we help you and your spouse/partner make decisions concerning your family’s future.
-We are not the decision-makers; you and your spouse/partner are.
-We do not offer evaluative mediation (which focuses on how the law might resolve disputed issues) or transformative mediation (which focuses on the co-parenting relationship).
+At Six Rivers, we practice facilitative mediation.
+This means we empower you and your spouse/partner to make decisions concerning your family’s future through a structured, guided process.
+We are not the decision-makers; you are.

-To determine if our style of mediation is a good fit for your family, you may want to consider the complexity of your family’s issues, whether you can advocate for yourself, and any special needs of you, your spouse/partner and your children.
+To determine if facilitative mediation is a good fit for your family, you may want to consider the complexity of your family’s issues, whether you can advocate for yourself, and any special needs of you, your spouse/partner and your children.

-Also, before deciding to mediate, it’s important for you and your spouse/partner to consider all your process options (as summarized below).
+It is important for you and your spouse/partner to consider all your process options.
 While mediation is a great process for many families, it may not be the best process for your family.
+We recognize the overwhelm that occurs when facing a divorce, so we have provided a summary of the options you have.

 Moving from top to bottom, the process options become increasingly reliant on third-party decision makers (i.e., you and your spouse/partner have less control).
 These options also tend to become more expensive, less private, and take longer.